learn-co-curriculum/ios-environment-setup-summary/README.md

 ### Symlinks

 Symlink stands for "Symbolic Link".
-A symlink is represented as a text string that the is automatically interpreted by the operating system as as a path to another file or directory.
-In other words a symlink is like a shortcut to another location.
+A symlink is represented as a text string that is automatically interpreted by the operating system as as a path to another file or directory.
+In other words, a symlink is like a shortcut to another location.
 One will allow you to type something like `desktop` in bash to `cd` from any file directory to the desktop.
-It can also be used as a command, for example you will often find yourself typing `subl .` to open up the current file directory in Sublime Text.
+It can also be used as a command.
+For example, you will often find yourself typing `subl .` to open up the current file directory in Sublime Text.
 This is because the text `desktop` is symbolically linked to the desktop path ("~/Desktop") and `subl` is symbolically linked to the location on your computer where Sublime Text is stored.
 Some symlinks will be installed by Homebrew and others will be installed by the Environmentalizer.
 However, to really make your computer your own, look into creating your own!

 ### SSH Key

 SSH stands for "Secure Shell".
 It is a command interface for communicating with secure servers.
-SSH keys serve as a means to identify yourself to a SSH server.
-To set up proper SSH Key Authentication you need a public key (like the one you got from GitHub) and a private key (which will be generated when the Environmentalizer runs).
+SSH keys serve as a means to identify yourself to an SSH server.
+To set up a proper SSH Key Authentication you need a public key (like the one you got from GitHub) and a private key (which will be generated when the Environmentalizer runs).
 The private key on your computer will allow you to access the Github server with the public key without having to enter a password.
 You can test this with:

 ```bash
 $ ssh git@github.com